Near Faunsdale in Marengo County, Alabama — The American South (East South Central)

 Erected 2001 by Alabama Historical Association.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-St. Michael's Cemetery (within shouting distance of this marker); Freetown (approx. 5.2 miles away); Church of the Holy Cross (approx. 5Ĺ miles away); Green Gables Dr. Benjamin M. Duggar (approx. 7.4 miles away); St. Andrewís Church (approx. 7.4 miles away); Oak Grove School (approx. 8.7 miles away); Bethel Baptist Church & Cemetery (approx. 10.2 miles away).
+At least 8 other markers are within 11 miles of St. Michael's Cemetery (within shouting distance of this marker); Freetown (approx. 5.2 miles away); Church of the Holy Cross (approx. 5˝ miles away); Green Gables (approx. 6.4 miles away); Dr. Benjamin M. Duggar (approx. 7.4 miles away); St. Andrew’s Church (approx. 7.4 miles away); Oak Grove School (approx. 8.7 miles away); Bethel Baptist Church & Cemetery (approx. 10.2 miles away).

 Also see . . .
 Faunsdale Plantation.
 (Submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 467 times since then and 32 times this year.
+It was originally submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 590 times since then and 23 times this year.
 Photos: 1, 2, 3. submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.